Dancing on the Ceiling in A

 Voice Leading

-The bass line moves through A to A (ascending unison), A to D (ascending perfect fourth), D to D# (ascending half step), D# to C# (descending whole step), C# to C (descending half step), C to B (descending half step), B to E (ascending perfect fourth), E to A (ascending perfect fourth), A to C# (ascending major third), C# to F# (ascending perfect fourth).
+The bass line moves through A to A (ascending unison), A to D (ascending perfect fourth), D to D# (ascending half step), D# to C# (descending whole step), C# to C (descending half step), C to B (descending half step), B to E (ascending perfect fourth), E to C# (descending minor third), C# to F# (ascending perfect fourth), F# to A (ascending minor third), A to F# (descending minor third).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
-The mix of stepwise and leap motion balances smoothness with harmonic drive.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
 When the progression loops, the bass returns from F# to A by minor third.

 Scales for Improvisation